github/gh-ost/doc/cut-over.md

 Internals of the atomic cut-over are discussed in [Issue #82](https://github.com/github/gh-ost/issues/82).

 At this time the command-line argument `--cut-over` is supported, and defaults to the atomic cut-over algorithm described above.
-Also supported is `--cut-over=two-step`, which uses the FB non-atomic algorithm.
+Also supported is `--cut-over=two-step`, which uses the FB non-atomic algorithm and the `--cut-over=trigger`, which use the trigger algorithm.
 We recommend using the default cut-over that has been battle tested in our production environments.